syagawa/cameyamasan/README.md

         or USB power

 * PC for compiling to Timer Camera X
-    * Arduino IDE or platformIO
+    * Arduino IDE or VSCode + platformIO

 ## 1. Compile Timer Camera X